Top Social Media Misfires Companies Make

 Sundeep Kapur, Digital Evangelist drives home this point: “Loyalty is almost dead in its current form.
 If you want to build a relationship with your consumers you need to focus on three things – staying in touch, listening to their needs, and serving them the best you can.
 And yes, social media can go a long way in helping you with all three.”

 The social media gaffes discussed in this article are all easily preventable.
 However, as long as customers are interacting with your brand online, there is the ever-present-risk of negative feedback.
-If handled properly though, it can be a powerful tool to gain loyalty from customers through your responsiveness and authenticity.
+If handled properly with reputation management though, it can be a powerful tool to gain loyalty from customers through your responsiveness and authenticity.
 So when interacting with your online communities, remember to keep it real – stay active, find your voice, serve up an interesting mix of messaging – and watch your social fan base grow.

 Are there any memorable social media mistakes you’ve come across?
 Share an example in the comments below!